 2. Stanford University

-With 16 programs to choose from, Stanford University’s School of Engineering is one of the best undergraduate engineering schools in the country.
+With 16 programs to choose from, Stanford University’s School of Engineering has one of the best engineering degrees in the country.
 Stanford offers undergraduate engineering degrees in Aeronautics and Astronautics, Chemical Engineering, Bioengineering, Electrical Engineering, Computer Science, Civil Engineering, Environmental Systems Engineering, Materials Science and Engineering, Management Science and Engineering, Mechanical Engineering, Atmosphere and Energy, Engineering Physics, Architectural Design, Biomedical Computation, Biomechanical Engineering, and Product Design.

 What We Like: In addition to the programs listed above, you can major in Energy Resources Engineering through Stanford’s School of Earth, Energy, and Environmental Sciences or design your own major in engineering.

 Programs: 16 concentrations

 Duke University’s Pratt School of Engineering offers a Bachelor of Science in Engineering (BSE) in Environmental Engineering, Mechanical Engineering, Civil Engineering, Biomedical Engineering, and Electrical & Computer Engineering.
 The mechanical engineering program is an all-encompassing major that includes study of biotechnology, communication technology, energy, transportation, and nanotechnology.
 The program emphasizes engineering for the transportation vehicle and aerospace industries.

 The faculty at Duke Engineering spends a lot of time thinking about what the engineers of the future will need to know.
 The school strives to equip its students to think creatively in order to solve the most complex problems in society.
 Students are immersed in research, design, computing, data science, and entrepreneurship as they work in teams on real-life projects with real clients.